 I can’t believe what I’ve heard.
 An audience with the queen is an honor a Rinn hasn’t been offered in many centuries.
 And me?
 Why?
 I’m just an interdictor, a privateer who does the dirty work the Constabulary won’t.
-What wisdom in the Four Flames do I have to offer the Queen of Sibyl?!
+What wisdom in the Five Flames do I have to offer the Queen of Sibyl?!

 My lips part in astonishment.
 I try to not let my jaw go slack.